Wildlife Management Area Regulations

 All dogs must be properly licensed.
 Dogs may be exercised or trained on any WMA from Sept.
 1 to April 30.

-Additional regulations involve the release of game birds for training, the use of pigeons, the use of firearms, frozen game birds, the use of call back pens and the release of fox, raccoon, rabbit and hare.
+Any person releasing partridge or pheasant for dog training must have a game bird receipt in their possession.
+Additional regulations involving the use of pigeons, the use of firearms, frozen game birds, the use of call-back pens and the release of fox, raccoon, rabbit and hare apply.
 NEW!
 For a link to maps showing the dog training areas on these select WMAs, go to www.NJFishandWildlife.com/dogtrain.htm.
 For more information call (609) 984-0547.

 A permit to conduct a field trial on a wildlife management area may be obtained by contacting Fish and Wildlife at (609) 259-2132.

-Horseback riding is allowed on designated WMAs only by permit from the Division of Fish and Wildlife.
-Apply online at www.NJ.WildlifeLicense.com.
+Horseback riding is allowed on designated WMAs only by permit from the Division of Fish and Wildlife and only available online at www.NJ.WildlifeLicense.com.
 Horseback riding permits should be displayed on outer clothing while riding.
-For more information on horseback riding permits, call (609) 259-2132.
+For more information on horseback riding group permits, call (609) 259-2132.